devremoto/angular-form-generator/README.md

-# Angular Form Generator
+# Angular Form Scaffolder

-A VS Code extension that automatically generates Angular forms from TypeScript model classes.
-Supports reactive forms, template-driven forms, and Angular's new signal-based forms with modern patterns and intelligent JSDoc-driven validation.
+A VS Code extension that automatically scaffolds Angular forms from TypeScript model classes.
+Supports reactive forms, template-driven forms, and Angular's new signal-based forms with modern patterns, intelligent JSDoc-driven validation, and automatic dependency management.

-> **⚡ Productivity Tool for Scaffolding**
+> **⚡ Productivity Tool for Form Scaffolding**
-> This extension is designed to boost your productivity by providing a solid foundation for form generation.
-The generated code serves as scaffolding that you should review, customize, and adapt to your specific project requirements.
+> This extension is designed to boost your productivity by providing a solid foundation for Angular form development.
+The scaffolded code serves as a starting point that you should review, customize, and adapt to your specific project requirements.
 It handles the repetitive boilerplate work, allowing you to focus on the unique business logic and customizations needed for your application.

 ## Features

-- 🚀 **Generate forms from TypeScript models** - Parse your model classes and create complete Angular forms
+- 🚀 **Scaffold forms from TypeScript models** - Parse your model classes and create complete Angular forms
 - 📝 **Multiple form types support**:
   - Reactive Forms (FormBuilder, FormGroup, Validators)
   - Template-driven Forms (ngModel)